haganenoneko/VTuberClippingResources/README.md

 YOUR_SUBTITLE_DIRECTORY = "..."
 ```

-These should be folders in the same directory that contains `burn.py`.
+These should be folders in the same directory that contains `hardcode.py`.
+Once you've done this, you should be able to double-click `hardcode.py` and select your input video `.mp4` and subtitle `.ass` files.

+If everything works as intended, the hardcoded video file should be saved in a folder called `burned`, also located in the same working directory.

+**A word of caution.** Sometimes, not often, there will be time delays in the final video.
+In my experience, this delay is usually around +0.5 to +1.5s.
+I don't know why it happens, but it does.
+As such, **always check your videos before you upload**!
+If you need to, go back into Aegisub and shift all your timings down/up as needed.

 ## Disclaimer